IzarUrdin/CUDA_kernel_0/README.md

 *** EDIT 3: ***

-Finally I have fix some things in the kernel and the result is that GPU is about 10 times faster than my [i7-6700HQ][3] CPU with 8 thread-cores.
+Finally I have fixes some things in the kernel and the result is that GPU is about 10 times faster than my [i7-6700HQ][3] CPU with 8 thread-cores.
 You can see the output of this results [here][4].
 Furthermore it shows that the GPU GeForce 940M can works only in 32 thread-cores at most.